ShenpaiSharma/Hacker-News/README.md

 npm run build
 ```

+## Deployed Version

+You can view the live version of this Hacker News clone at the following link: [Hacker News Clone](https://hacker-news-eight-iota.vercel.app/).
+This allows you to interact with the app without running it locally.

 ## APIs
 This project leverages the power of various APIs to provide an enriched user experience:
 - [HackerNews Official API](https://github.com/HackerNews/API)
   - Get stories
   - Get comments
   - Get user profiles

+# Hacker News Clone Documentation

+## Features

+This Hacker News clone is built with modern web technologies and includes the following features:

+- **Next.js App Router:** This feature allows for smooth and fast navigation between different pages in the application.

+- **Beautifully Designed Components:** The app has an attractive and user-friendly design, making it visually appealing.

+- **Story Browsing:** Users can explore stories by different categories:
+  - **Top:** The stories that have received the most votes.
+  - **Newest:** The latest submissions to the site.
+  - **Best:** Stories that are rated highly by users.
+  - **Ask:** Questions that users have posted.
+  - **Jobs:** Job listings from various companies.

+- **Responsive Design:** The application looks good and functions well on both mobile and desktop devices, adapting to different screen sizes.